DLC-native · Bitcoin-family chains · On-chain enforcement

 Swap between chains

-0.4% protocol fee (min 546 sats) paid as a separate output in the funding transaction — not deducted from funding amount.
-Please don't send funding directly to the DLC address.
+0.4% protocol fee (min 546 sats) as a separate output in the funding tx — not taken from your send amount.
+Do not send to the DLC address directly.

 How it works